brynickson/aplc_optimisation/_build/html/_sources/index.rst.txt

    Pardon our dust, this space is under construction.

-``aplc-optimization`` is an object-orientated software toolkit to automate the exploration of APLC design parameter combinations.
+``aplc-optimization`` is an object-orientated software toolkit to automate the exploration of APLC design parameter combinations for segmented and obscured telescope apertures.
+The toolkit is privately hosted at https://github.com/spacetelescope/aplc-optimization.

-**Contributors:** ``aplc-optimization`` has been developed by Emeil Por, Katherine St Laurent and Remi Soummer, with contributions from Bryony Nickson and Kelsey Glazer.
+**Contributors:** ``aplc-optimization`` has been developed by Emeil Por, Katherine St Laurent, Remi Soummer, Bryony Nickson and Kelsey Glazer.

 .. _getting_started: